Donald Trump Has ‘Drifted Away’ From The Constitution, Colin Powell Says

-Powell added he’s proud that a number of former generals, admirals, and diplomats have said about Trump’s response to the protests.
+Powell added that he’s proud that a number of former generals, admirals, and diplomats have said their opinions on Trump’s response to the protests.
 He also said he hasn’t issued a public statement condemning the president because he felt he’s made it clear he doesn’t approve of what Trump has been doing since 2016.

-Powell said he believes the massive protests that have erupted around the country are a sign the public is “getting wise” to Trump.
-He added he doesn’t think the country is going to put up with it anymore.
+Powell said he believes the massive protests that have erupted around the country are a sign the public is “getting wise” in regard to Trump.
+He added that he doesn’t think the country is going to put up with it anymore.

 Powell was referencing a number of interviews and letters from former members of the Trump administration.
-Former Defense Secretary James Mattis issued a statement that was published in The Atlantic where he said Trump “doesn’t even pretend to try,” to unite the country.
-Instead – Mattis said – the president is in a deliberate effort to try and divide the nation.
+Former Defense Secretary James Mattis issued a statement that was published in The Atlantic in which he said Trump “doesn’t even pretend to try,” to unite the country.
+Instead, Mattis said, the president is engaging in a deliberate effort to try and divide the nation.
 Mattis also claimed that Trump is lacking when it comes to “mature leadership.”

-A few days after Mattis’ statement, Trump’s former Chief of Staff, John Kelly said he agreed with the general.
-He added he had some concerns the “partisanship has gotten out of hand,” and said there was far too much tribalism in the White House.
+A few days after Mattis’ statement, Trump’s former Chief of Staff, John Kelly, said he agreed with the general.
+He added that he had some concerns the “partisanship has gotten out of hand,” and said there was far too much tribalism in the White House.

 Powell was asked by Tapper if he agreed with Mattis’ comments.
 He replied there really wasn’t any way he couldn’t.